-- Obtain a Federal Financial Aid Satisfactory Academic Progress (SAP) appeal form from the Registrar's Office or from the IBC website. - On the appeal form, the student must explain the reason for the appeal and provide supporting documentation.
+- Obtain a Federal Financial Aid Satisfactory Academic Progress (SAP) appeal form from the Financial Aid Administrator.
+The form must be submitted to the Academic Dean by the published date on the academic calendar. - On the appeal form, the student must explain the reason for the appeal and provide supporting documentation.
 Medical reasons require documentation from a doctor.
 Non-medical reasons may include foreseen and unforeseen circumstances verified by signed and dated documentation. - Submit the form with supporting documentation to the Academic Dean.
 The President's Cabinet will make the decision on the appeal and inform the student in writing delivered to the student's campus mailbox (or mailed to the student's address on file if the student is no longer on campus). - If a student is also on academic suspension, the student must additionally provide a letter from the Academic Dean approving their appeal of the academic suspension and request for readmission.